 In life, she was an amazing woman and extraordinarily courageous to keep the story of her people alive so vividly through her expressive pen.
 In her passing, Wilma is warmly remembered and loved by many friends, extended family and devoted readers.

-Of note, ARTLIFE, a limited edition monthly art journal published out of Ventura, CA had a page or two featuring the poet’s work for a stretch of months in the late ’90s through early ’00s [issues #196-271], with a special tribute edition [vol. 20 #2, issue #211; depicted above] that included an expanded section highlighting Wilma and her poetry.
+Of note, ARTLIFE, a limited edition monthly art journal published out of Ventura, CA had a page or two featuring the poet’s work for a stretch of months in the late ’90s through early ’00s [issues #196-271], with a special tribute edition [vol. 20 #2, issue #211; depicted on left] that included an expanded section highlighting Wilma and her poetry.

 Available on film is Down an Old Road -- The Poetic Life of Wilma Elizabeth McDaniel, a documentary about her life and work that debuted at the Sundance Film Festival in 2001.
 Contact director\producer Chris Simon at: firstname.lastname@example.org regarding availability of the DVD version.
 Upon seeing Chris’s film and hearing Wilma read her own work, viewers can discover the spirit of Wilma, what her poetry evokes, and the weight of her contribution to contemporary American literature.